whimian/pyGeoStatistics/README.md

 # Usage

 Every routine reads its parameters from a parameter file written in `json`.
-All parameters including input/output file path are stored in these parameter files.
+All parameters including input/output file path need to be specified in these parameter files.

 I've created scripts that assist in creating parameter files, they could be